AntonioAsr/techTest/README.md

 - [Full Stack](exercises/full-stack.md)
 - iOS (Coming Soon)
 - Android (Coming Soon)
+## Notes

+- This project (until now) has some features of the backend exercises and front end.
+I will keep working on it during the weekend, as I have enjoyed a lot developing this.
+If you wish to have a look after the weekend, feel free to drop me a line or request it on hackajob! =)

 ## Instalation
 - $ CD tech-test and then run $ npm install
 - $ webpack
 - $ npm run serve
+- Go to localhost:8080